marktaiwan/Derpibooru-Link-Preview/README.md

 ### Features

- - Toolbar for easier comment formatting
- - Hovers the comment above the link if it's out of view
+ - Show comment pop-up if it's out of view.
+ - Highlights the comment if it's visible.
- - Shows replies that a comment has received (aka backlinks)
+ - Shows replies that a comment has received (aka backlinks).
- - On paginated comments, adds button to load next page.
+ - On paginated image comments, adds button to load next page.
+ - Forum link preview limited to posts on the same page.

+### Settings
+Once installed, settings could be found on Derpibooru's [Settings](https://derpibooru.org/settings?active_tab=userscript) page.

 #### Installation
 Requires Greasemonkey on Firefox, or Tampermonkey on Chrome